 Have you been thinking about going blonde?
 You’re not alone.
 Women all over are considering a lighter hue and testing the waters when it comes to golden locks.
 There are many variations of blonde hair and a range of intensity as far as color goes too.
 Some opt for a full head of bleach blonde hair, while others go for more subtle highlights.
-If you’re considering going blonde then these 10 shades are sure to give you major inspiration.

 37 Shades to Inspire if You’re Thinking About Going Blonde